Search by category, archive or keyword

 As previously stated, clinicians and physicians should rule out and address substance use before making an accurate mental disorder diagnosis.
 When substance use is present, it can and most likely will create symptoms of mental disorders whether or not an actual mental illness is present.
 Substance use can develop and worsen mental health disorders not yet present in the client.

 We have already discussed delusions and hallucinations above, which are the most common symptoms of drug-induced psychosis.
-Next, we will list some of the most common drug-induced psychosis symptoms seen in clients during the intervention and assessment process.
+Next, we will list some of the clients’ most common drug-induced psychosis symptoms during the intervention and assessment process.

 Some of these may not be listed in their clinical terms but rather the actual behaviors we see as a result of the drug or alcohol-induced psychosis: